nycmeshnet/nycmesh.net/content/faq/index.md

 <font size="3"> <a href="#top">&#8598; Back to top</a> </font>

-### <a name="nogo"></a>What happens if the install team can’t connect me to the mesh?
+### <a name="nogo"></a>What happens if the install team can’t connect me to the Mesh?

-If we are not able to connect you, we will not charge you the $110 parts and equipment fee, and you can decide whether or not you want to pay the $50 labor fee.
+If we are not able to connect you, there’s no suggested contribution though it’s not bad policy to thank (or tip) the volunteer who schlepped a bunch of equipment across town.

 If we think a connection may be possible by installing a mast, mounting equipment to a neighbor’s roof or another method, we will discuss those options with you on site.